 Spring ahead, fall back.
 That’s the saying, right?

-That goes for most locations in the United States, where by law, time marches forward by one hour every spring, then goes back one hour in the fall.
+This goes for most locations in the USA where by law, time marches forward by one hour every spring, then goes back one hour in the fall.

 So if you stay up late on Saturday night into the early hours of Sunday then you might as well turn your clocks back before you hit the sack for the night.

 Official Time Change Info:

 Sunday, November 1, 2:00 am